quietfanatic/liv/src/base/ayu/README.md

 #### Serialization library

-Documentation pending, but see describe.h
+Documentation pending, but see describe-base.h

 #### Resource management